58 Probability

 Finally, we can state that \(X\) and \(Y\) are independent if \(f(x,y) = f_{X}(x)f_{Y}(y)\) (or \(F(x,y) = F_{X}(x)F_{Y}(y)\)).

-If \(X\) and \(Y\) are independent, then
+It follows from this result, that if \(X\) and \(Y\) are independent,

-For example, \(\text{E}\lbrack XY\rbrack = \text{E}\lbrack X\rbrack \text{E}\lbrack Y\rbrack\) and it follows that the covariance between independent random variables is zero.
+A special case of this result is that \(\text{E}\lbrack XY\rbrack = \text{E}\lbrack X\rbrack \text{E}\lbrack Y\rbrack\) if \(X\) and \(Y\) are independent.
+This in turn implies that the covariance between independent random variables is zero.
 That is, independent random variables are uncorrelated.
 The reverse does not have to be true.
 Lack of correlation (a zero covariance) does not imply independence.
+In other words, you cannot conclude based on \(\text{E}[XY] = \text{E}[X]\text{E}[Y]\) that \(X\) and \(Y\) are independent.

 Probability Playground

-Before we dive into some important discrete and continuous distributions in statistics, I want to point you at a remarkable website, called the Probability Playground, created by Adam Cunningham at the University of Buffalo.
+Before we dive into some important discrete and continuous distributions in statistics, I want to point out a remarkable website, called the Probability Playground, created by Adam Cunningham at the University of Buffalo.
 The site was featured in an article in the September 2024 issue of Amstat News (Cunningham 2024).

 Spending a few minutes on the Probability Playground will deepen your understanding of any distribution and see how distributions are connected with each other.
 And you can see how means and variances are derived from first principles.

-32.4 Discrete (Univariate) Distributions
+58.4 Discrete (Univariate) Distributions

 Bernoulli (Binary), Bernoulli\((\pi)\)